UPDATE: International Sports Law

 With the substantial economic impact of international sports comes the increased likelihood of dispute.
 In 1983, the IOC established the Court of Arbitration for Sport (CAS) as a court with specialized knowledge in the field of sports.
 CAS is also known by its French name, Tribunal Arbitral du Sport (TAS).

 In 1994, CAS underwent substantial changes in its structure and procedures.
 From 1983 until 1994, CAS was monitored and solely funded by the IOC.
 In 1994, the International Council of Arbitration for Sport (ICAS) was formed to administer and fund CAS.
 This change secured the independent status of CAS.
-The creation of ICAS and the changes in the structure of CAS were finalized in a document called the Paris Agreement (Agreement Related to the Constitution of the International Council of Arbitration for Sport). [
+The creation of ICAS and the changes in the structure of CAS were finalized in a document called the Agreement related to the constitution of the International Council of Arbitration for Sport (Paris Agreement).
+The full text of the Paris Agreement (in French and English) is also reprinted beginning on page 881 in the Digest of CAS Awards II 1998-2000 (Mattieu Reeb, ed.
+2002).

 Parties generally agree to refer their disputes to CAS in their individual arbitration agreements.
 All Olympic IFs except one and many of the NOCs have included a CAS arbitration clause in their agreements.